Every One. All Ways.

 The Den: Bolinas-Stinson Youth Group – Provides a safe and inspiring space for community building, personal discovery, and peer-supported growth for 6th to 12th graders, with special focus on the middle school population.

-The Loft-San Geronimo – A place for children in the 4th to 8th grades to enjoy a supervised settings to hang out with friends, do homework or participate in gym activities.
+The Loft: San Geronimo Valley Afterschool – A place for children in the 4th to 8th grades to enjoy a supervised settings to hang out with friends, do homework or participate in gym activities.

 West Marin Coalition for Healthy Youth – Mobilize across all sectors of the community and work collaboratively to significantly reduce the incidence of underage use of alcohol, tobacco, and other drugs.

-World Story Exchange – Partners with schools and educational organizations to offer documentary storytelling owrkshops to youth ages 7-23.
+World Story Exchange – Partners with schools and educational organizations to offer documentary storytelling workshops to youth ages 7-23.

 Youth Leadership Institute – Builds communities where young people and their adult allies come together to create positive community change that promotes social justice and racial equity.